 There’s no shame in seeking help to manage your mental health.
 If you’re struggling, please reach out to a friend, family member, or mental health professional.
 You deserve to live a happy and healthy life!

 For more information and tips you can contact Therapy Mantra.
 We have a team of professional therapists who can provide you with the support and guidance you need to recover from this condition.
 Contact us today to learn more about our services.
-You can also book an online therapy or download our free Android or iOS app.
+You can also book an online therapy or download our free OCD treatment app on Android or iOS.